YashKalbande/FCR/pacman.md

-In this workshop, we will be creating a Pac-Man maze game, where the user moves around a maze eating all the dots while being pursued by four ghosts.
+Pac-man is one of the most famous video game in the world.
+Pac-man is a yellow, disk-shaped, mainly feature-less character, who roams around a 2D environment collecting dots.
+The player has to collect all the dots in the room without being touched by any of the four enemy characters in the form of ghosts.
+We will create a Pac-Man game, where the user moves around a maze eating all the dots while being pursued by four ghosts.
 We will be using the Freegame library to build this game.

 ![](https://github.com/YashKalbande/FCR/blob/master/Pac%20man.gif)

 ## Setup
-Begin a new Python file using your favorite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start a new coding environment of Python 3 to quick start our workshop.
+Begin a new Python file using your favorite text editor or go on [repl.it/languages/python3](https://www.repl.it/languages/python3) to start a new coding environment of Python3 to quick start our workshop.

 Edit your new `main.py` with new modular imports:
 ```python3